Connect with others who understand.

 Why Does One Side of Your Face Feel Hot and Sensitive?

-“I am having a problem with just the left side of my face feeling hot (but not to the touch) and very sensitive to touch,” one MyMSTeam member wrote.
-“It happens periodically and comes and goes.
-Does anyone else have something similar?”
+“I’m having a problem with just the left side of my face feeling hot (but not to the touch) and very sensitive to touch,” one MyMSTeam member wrote.
+“It happens periodically and comes and goes.”

-If you experience symptoms similar to this, here’s what you need to know about how they may be connected to MS and what you can do about them.
+If you experience symptoms like this, here’s what you need to know about how they may be connected to MS or other conditions.

 Why MS Might Cause Facial Heating and Sensitivity